The 6 Factors of Your Ultimate Potential — Humanity’s Missing Yard Stick (UHD Part 4)

 Hiring practices tend to put a lot of emphasis on the companies you used to work for, as well as the titles you once had.
 It reminds me of the same spine-bending cringe I get when I hear someone ask, “have they ever managed people before?”
 I have heard this question or comment more from within larger companies where “HR” might need a new name (see ASSROID as the new acronym for HR article.)

-What companies miss, is that you are far better off giving someone with high UP-2 the training they need than burdening the organization with a cancerous low UP-2 who cannot be “trained up” in that regard.
+What companies often miss is that you are far better off giving someone with high UP-2 the training they need than burdening the organization with a cancerous low UP-2 who cannot be “trained up” in that regard.

 UP-3: Conditions & Circumstances